-Examines legal issues as regards interviewing, hiring and disciplining employees.
-Kinds of questions addressed: What questions can you legally not ask during an interview?
+Examines legal issues regarding interviewing, hiring, and disciplining employees.
+What questions can you legally not ask during an interview?
 What shouldn't you say in a reference?
-When can you legally
+When can you legally fire an employee?
+Are personnel policies on a contract between the employer and the employee?
+Training and motivational skills developed.
+Prerequisite: HC 323.

-HC 336 SUPERVISION/LEADERSHIP\
+HC 336 SUPERVISION/LEADERSHIP

 How do I establish a proper work setting, getting the most from myself and those who work for me?
 How do I hire, discipline and fire employees?
 How do I set proper objectives for the work environment?
 How do I counsel the "problem employee"?
-Heavy use of casework and role play with significant focus on understanding and using leadership styles, and developing conflict resolution/ negotiating skills.
-Prerequisite: HC 105; Recommended: HC 323, HC 335.
+Heavy use of casework and role play with significant focus on understanding and using leadership styles, and developing conflict resolution and negotiating skills.
+Recommended prerequisites: HC 323, HC 335.